Trusted By Over 15,000 Businesses

 Other key features of IIS are its users’ ability to delegate control of the administration of the web site or web applications.
 This is great for creating access controls to different departments.
 For example, your Web Developers may only need access to the Website front end, and your IT Technical teams only require access to the configuration (or backend).
 IIS is easily integrated with API technology.
 This is not just limited to Microsoft API, but any Cloud based API as well.
 IIS also scales very well; web site load balancing is a core feature as well as dynamic caching and compression.
 This technology lowers the overhead hardware requirements on the host server(s), which can be used to reduce server footprint or can allow extra bandwidth during peak trading or high demand sales events such as Black Friday.

 Microsoft has greatly improved the security of IIS since it released NT 4.0.
 Patching and security updates can be easily managed with seamless load balancing options.
 This allows servers to be removed from the farm, patched, and then added back to the farm with zero impact on the production website.
 Websites and web applications can be isolated, as IIS worker processes have a unique secure identity.
-This ensures that IIS websites and applications are not affected by other failures on the network or security breaches.
+This ensures that IIS websites and applications are not affected by other failures on the network or security breaches, ideal for solutions such as HIPAA-compliant website hosting.

 © 2021 Atlantic.Net, All Rights Reserved.